 At this time I also started school with all of its challenges, and with school the learning of English – and facing other unavoidable situations in which “that thing” became an object of curiosity that I couldn’t deal with.
 My self-consciousness dawned big-time!

 I wish now that my parents had helped me to understand and try to motivate me to “own” my truly life-saving story.
 Although I didn’t remember any of it, it had clearly started to trouble me – and they certainly noticed that.

 Only in recent years have I realized that there is so much reason to be thankful to God, my doctor and my parents that I

 – was born in a time and place that allowed me to survive, albeit with an markedly imperfect body and some lasting co-effects,

 – feel proud of being marked with what represents a lifesaver and a small but important snippet of surgical history, and

-– belong to a worldwide community of people with a PS story to tell or discover.
+– belong to a worldwide community of people with a PS story to discover, tell, explore and share.

 During my school years I showed all the signs of PTSD, albeit to a fairly minimal extent and mostly in private.
 In those times the word “trauma” was hardly heard and the term “PTSD” was yet to be born.
-Although it was recognized that many soldiers suffered from “shell shock”, everybody was told and forever recited the mantras that “time heals everything” and “you’d better get over it”, and “there’s always somebody who’s worse of than you are!”
+Although it was recognized that many soldiers suffered from “shell shock”, everybody was told and forever recited the mantras that “time heals everything”, “you’d better get over it”, and “there’s always somebody who’s worse of than you are!”

 Sadly, as we have now learnt, it doesn’t usually work that way.
 I grew up in a secret world of

 – self-obsession (I’m sure I wore out a few mirrors),